How we learn

 At St Andrew's, we seek to instil four key learning attributes alongside our school values.
 These attributes are regularly celebrated, modelled and explained by our staff.
 They cover the wide range of learning that is applied and expected in lessons and through our school curriculum.
 Alongside with our school values, it is our belief that as children develop these attributes, they will be prepared for future success.

-The following is an overview of how children learn during their time at St Andrew's School and Nursery.
-There are many other ways in which children learn, but this provides an idea of what children will experience on a daily basis during their time in school.
+The following gives some examples of how children learn during their time at St Andrew's School and Nursery.
+There are a multitude of strategies our teachers apply to enable our children to learn, but this provides an idea of what children will experience on a daily basis during their time in school.

 Modelling